-- mark_matches (bool) If True, output bases matching the reference as "," or "." for forward and reverse strand, respectively.
+- mark_matches (bool) If True, output bases matching the reference as "." or "," for forward and reverse strand, respectively.
 This mark requires the reference sequence.
-If no reference is present, this option is ignored. - mark_ends (bool) If True, add markers "^" and "\$" for read start and end, respectively. - add_indels (bool) If True, add bases for bases inserted into the reference and 'N's for base skipped from the reference.
-If a reference sequence is given, add the actual bases.
+If no reference is present, this option is ignored. - mark_ends (bool) If True, add markers "^" and "\$" for read start and end, respectively. - add_indels (bool) If True, add bases for bases inserted into or skipped from the reference.
+The latter requires a reference sequence file to have been given, e.g. via pileup(fastafile = ...).
+If no reference sequence is available, skipped bases are represented as 'N's.